Bigmanmaj/exam-quick-start/README.md

 ## What works in the demo

+Beyond the core flow, a few things make it feel like a real product rather than a click-through:

 - Selections, saved chapters and progress persist across pages and reloads.
-- A guest sample revision plan: adding a book without an account still builds a dashboard, with a prompt to sign up to save it.
+- A guest can add a book without an account and still get a working dashboard, with a prompt to sign up to save it — a sample revision plan for anyone browsing before committing.
 - Chapters can be added to or removed from the reading list.
 - Search topics can be edited after the initial search.
 - Missing cover images fall back to a clean titled cover.
 - The interface is keyboard-accessible, with visible focus states.

-Everything shown is demo data, and sample chapter text is labelled as such.
+All content shown is demo data, and sample chapter text is labelled as such.

 ## What is intentionally not real

-- No authentication — sign-up and log-in are simulated
+- **No authentication** — sign-up and log-in are simulated
-- No payments — card, Google Pay and Apple Pay are mock interfaces
+- **No payments** — card, Google Pay and Apple Pay are mock interfaces
-- No AI — search matching is simple local logic
+- **No AI** — search matching is simple local logic
-- No real book text — preview paragraphs are written sample content
+- **No real book text** — preview paragraphs are written sample content
-- No database — all state lives in the browser
+- **No database** — all state lives in the browser

 ## Built with